 This document includes statements regarding various policies, values, standards, approaches, procedures, processes, systems, programs, initiatives, assessments, technologies, practices, and similar measures related to our operations and ESG and compliance systems ("Policies and Procedures").
 References to Policies and Procedures in this document do not represent guarantees or promises about their efficacy or continued implementation, or any assurance that such Policies and Procedures will apply in every case.
 Such Policies and Procedures are subject to risks, uncertainties and other factors, some of which are beyond the control of Valero and are difficult to predict, and there may be exigent circumstances, factors, or considerations that may cause implementation of other measures or exceptions in specific instances.
-Please see Forward-Looking Statements below
+Please see Forward-Looking Statements below.

+Forward-Looking Statements

-Forward-Looking Statements This document contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including, but not limited to, statements about our Policies and Procedures.
-You can identify forward-looking statements by words such as "should," "strive," "pursue," "intend," "anticipate," "forecast," "track," "would," "continue," "poised," "focused," "opportunity," "scheduled," "believe," "estimate," "expect," "seek," "could," "may," "will," "targeting," "goal," "plan," or other similar expressions that convey the uncertainty of future events or outcomes.
-Forward-looking statements in this document include those relating to our 2025 and 2035 GHG emissions reduction/ displacement targets, expected timing of completion of projects, future market, industry and legislative conditions, future safety performance, future operating performance and management of future risks.
-These forward-looking statements are not guarantees of future performance or actions and are subject to risks, uncertainties and other factors, some of which are beyond the control of Valero and are difficult to predict including, but not limited to, the effect, impact, potential duration or other implications of the uncertainties that remain with respect to the Russia-Ukraine conflict, the COVID-19 pandemic, legislative or political changes, market dynamics, cyberattacks, weather events and various events arising from the foregoing.
-These statements are often based upon various assumptions, many of which are based, in turn, upon further assumptions, manier assumptions are inherently subject to significant uncertainties and contingencies, which are difficult or impossible to predict and are beyond its control, Valero cannot give assurance that it will achieve or subject to significant uncertainties and contingencies, which are difficult or impossible to predict and dre beyond its control, Valero cannot give assurance that it will achieve or accomplish its expectations, beliefs or intentions, or that any forward-looking statements will ultimately prove to be accurate.
-When considering these forward-looking statements, you should keep in mind the risk factors and other cautionary statements contained in Valero's filings with the Securities and Exchange Commission, including Valero's annual report on Form 10-Q, and other reports available on Valero's website at www.valero.com.
-These risks could cause the actual results, actions and Policies and Procedures of Valero to differ materially from those contained in any forward-looking statement.
-We do not intend to update these statements unless we are required by the securities laws to do so.
-Results or metrics in this document as of any date, or for any period, ending on or prior to the date of this document are not necessarily indicative of the results that may be expected as of any date, or for any period, ending after the date of this document.
+his document contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, including, but of limited to, statements about our Policies and Procedures.
+You can identify forward-looking statements by words such as "should," "strive," "pursue," intend," "anticipate," "forecast," racek," "would," "continue," "poised," "focused," "opportunity," "scheduled," "believe," "estimate," "expect," "seek," "could," "may," "will," "targeting," "goal," "plan," or other similar expressions not convey the uncertainty of future events or outcomes.
+Forward-looking statements in this document include those relating to our 2025 and 2035 GHG emissions reduction/isplacement targets, expected timing of completion of projects, future market, industry and legislative conditions, future safety performance, future operating performance and not include the control of Valero and are difficult to predict including, but not limited to, the effect, impact, potential duration or other implications of the uncertainties that remain rith respect to the Russia-Ukraine conflict, the COVID-19 pandemic, legislative or political changes, market dynamics, cyberattacks, weather events and various events arising from leforegoing.
+These statements are often based upon various assumptions, many of which are based, in turn, upon further assumptions, including examination of historical operating ends and market conditions made by the management of Valero.
+Although Valero believes that the assumptions were reasonable when made, because assumptions are inherently ubject to significant uncertainties and contingencies, which are difficult or impossible to predict and are beyond its control, Valero cannot give assurance that it will achieve or coomplish its expectations, beliefs or intentions, or that any forward-looking statements will ultimately prove to be accurate.
+When considering these forward-looking statements, you nould keep in mind the risk factors and other caut